cabalism/updo/TESTING.md

 ## Default Targets

 The default targets are `stack.yaml` and `cabal.project`.
-Can we build just those without leaving behind[^check-temps] any temporary files?
+Can we build just those without leaving behind[^check-temp-files] any temporary files?

 [^check-temp-files]: You could check for unwanted files with `git status`.